 Skip to contents

-mapSpain provides an interface for working with imagery.
-It can download static files as .png or .jpeg (depending on the Web Map Service) and use them alongside your shapefiles.
+mapSpain provides an interface for working with static map tiles.
+It can download tiles as .png or .jpeg, depending on the tile service, and use them alongside your sf objects.

-mapSpain also provides a plugin for the R leaflet package, which allows adding multiple basemaps to interactive maps.
+mapSpain also provides a plugin for leaflet maps, which lets you add multiple basemaps to interactive maps.

 The services are implemented with the Leaflet plugin leaflet-providersESP.
-You can view each provider option at that link.
+You can view the available provider options at that link.

 This example shows how to combine multiple tiles in a static map.
 We focus on layers provided by La Rioja’s Infraestructura de Datos Espaciales (IDERioja).